Breach of Contract Demand Letter Generator

 4. Communicate with Breaching Party

 Try to resolve the matter with the breaching party by finding a solution or a settlement.
-If the breaching party is unresponsive, read the original contract to review the alternative dispute resolution.
+If the breaching party is unresponsive, refer to the original contract to review the alternative dispute resolution provisions.

 Alternative Dispute Resolution (ADR) – 2 Types